fox-archives/dotfox/docs/reference.md

 #### `ERR`

 A conflict exists.
-DotFox will attempt to automatically fix the problem.
+Dotfox will attempt to automatically fix the problem.
 However, if dotfox is unable to, you will need to fix it yourself

 ### `destDirCode`